cedadev/jasmin-help-hugo-hinode/content/docs/getting-started/jasmin-status.md

 ### JASMIN Cloud Admins

-If you manage a cloud tenancy, you will also be added to this mailing list to for important updates about the JASMIN Cloud.
+If you manage a cloud tenancy, you will also be added to this mailing list for important updates about the JASMIN Cloud.

 ### Unsubscribing